armchair-traveller/armchair-traveller/README.md

 I'm a web developer that has a fire lit inside for building applications in the [**Jamstack**](https://jamstack.org/) (JavaScript, APIs, Markup).
 I know a thing or two about JavaScript.
 The tools in my belt aren't really cutting edge, just [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/), but I'm very satisfied with the development experience.

+In my spare time I tend to mess around with playwright and dabble with design.

 ### Tech / Uses

 I proactively seek technologies that excite me, whether through how they solve my pain points or better my workflow.
 That propogates to teams I work with.
 I make sure to learn about things that are gaining momentum in the web development world so that I can do my work as a developer better.